tomouchuu/mastodon-translate/readme.md

+# NOTES, please read

 Probably very out of date and not maintained as I don't really use mastodon anymore Feel free to fork or PR!

+You're _probably_ better off looking into https://github.com/Gottox/greasemonkey-mastodon-translate as it uses DeepL (which I think is way better than GoogleTranslate) and is actually seeing development.

+Just incase you want to still see this one...

 ----